Jjzme2/My_Next_Step/_dev/tasks/2024/November/JWTTasks.md

 - Use HTTPS to encrypt data transmitted between the client and server, ensuring that tokens are not exposed to potential attackers during transmission.
 - Regularly rotate secret keys and invalidate old tokens to enhance security.
 - Implement role-based access control (RBAC) to restrict access to specific resources based on user roles, as seen in the `extractRoleFromToken` function in `application/server/utils/JWTUtil.js` and its usage in `application/server/routes/devRoutes.js`.

+## Changelog

+- **2024-11-01:** Updated `authController.js` to store generated JWT tokens in the database and revoke them upon logout.
+Updated `authService.js` to handle token storage and revocation.
+Added new functions in `jwtTokenService.js` to create and revoke tokens.
+Updated `JWTUtil.js` to check if a token is revoked.
+- **2024-11-02:** Refactored `jwtTokenController.js` to ensure strong SOC and DRY principles.
+Refactored `userController.js` to ensure strong SOC and DRY principles.
+Refactored `JwtToken.js` to ensure strong SOC and DRY principles.
+Refactored `User.js` to ensure strong SOC and DRY principles.
+Refactored `databaseService.js` to ensure strong SOC and DRY principles.
+Refactored `apiRoutes.js` to ensure strong SOC and DRY principles.
+Refactored `authRoutes.js` to ensure strong SOC and DRY principles.
+Refactored `devRoutes.js` to ensure strong SOC and DRY principles.